gnosisguild/tabula/README.md

 #### Set Publication Permissions

-When setting permissions `action` (with "publication/permissions" value), `id`, `account` and the `permissions` object are required.
-The message sender must have `permissions` permissions to the referenced publication.
+Lets an account give and/or revoke permissions for an account to a publication.
+The message sender must have `publication/permissions` permissions to the referenced publication.
 | Property | Type | Value |
 | ------------------ |:------:| -------- |
 | action* | String | "publication/permissions" |